pi-top/pi-top-4-Miniscreen/docs/more-info.rst

 In most cases, `pt-miniscreen` will play the startup animation once and then switch to a menu interface.

-The `MenuManager` deals with the core application functionality:
+The `TileManager` deals with the core application functionality:

 * handling miniscreen button presses
 * managing all menus